Sunday, October 21, 2012

 Maison Tiskiwin

 Teapot in hand, the Motleys fled for the overnight train to Tangier.
 Our compartment buddies were two lovely boys, trainee teachers, about to travel to Brussels for study.
 Both spoke very little English while the Motleys gargled French nouns (mostly made up words).
-It was so much fun and the lads were so considerate, our misgivings about Marrakech vanished.
+It was so much fun and the lads were so considerate, our misgivings about Marrakesh simply vanished.

 No comments: